-(c) In academic and supervisory relationships, psychologists establish a timely and specific process for providing feedback to students and supervisees.
-Information regarding the process is provided to the student at the beginning of supervision.

-(d) Psychologists evaluate students and supervisees on the basis of their actual performance on relevant and established program requirements.
+- (a) In academic and supervisory relationships, psychologists establish a timely and specific process for providing feedback to students and supervisees.
+Information regarding the process is provided to the student at the beginning of supervision. - (b) Psychologists evaluate students and supervisees on the basis of their actual performance on relevant and established program requirements.

-7.07 Sexual Relationships with Students and Supervisees
+7.07 Sexual Relationships With Students and Supervisees

 Psychologists do not engage in sexual relationships with students or supervisees who are in their department, agency, or training center or over whom psychologists have or are likely to have evaluative authority.
-(See also Standard 3.05, Multiple Relationships #305).)
+(See also Standard 3.05, Multiple Relationships.)

-Standard 8: Research and Publication
+8. Research and Publication